-Our manuscript collection (see online manuscript index), known as Primary Records, was set up in 1963 to house donated material.
+Our manuscript collection (known originally as the Primary Records), was set up in 1963 to house donated material.
 At present there are more than 55,000 files, with additions weekly.
 The files hold family papers, pedigrees, photographs, certificates, unpublished research notes, other documents and memorabilia from Australia and overseas.

 But perhaps the major value of the collection is that it enables researchers to avoid reinventing the wheel - to be able to capitalise on research notes that have been deposited by members and others.

-Access to the collection is available via an interim online manuscript index.
+Access to the collection is available online here

 The Society actively encourages donations of material to this collection.
 A copy of the donation form is available for download here.

 Read our Background Information Leaflet here on donating material to the SAG.
 We've also designed a one-page assessment form which you can download here - this will assist us to understand what sort of material you'd like to place in our collection.

 Photographs - There are over ten thousand photographs, from rare daguerreotypes taken in the 1840s to modern laser prints.
 The Houison collection of plates and lantern slides is a major resource and has recently been described in one of our publications.

 ABGR - The research files and photographs relating to the musters and other publications of the Australian Biographical and Genealogical Record, together with data submitted by individual descendants.

 St Joseph's Building Society - This Society became a major landlord (as mortgagee in possession) in the Depression of the late 1890s.
 These files relate to the tenants, property maintenance and the tradesmen employed in that work, as well as their suppliers.
 Most of the material dates between 1880 - 1940.
 For greater detail click here.